Top 50 HTML Interview Questions and Answers

 18. What are the various levels of heading tags?

-Temporary data is stored in cookies.All the offline data is stored in SQL databases and application cache.
+Stores temporary data in cookies.Supports offline storage in SQL databases and application cache.

-JavaScript can not run in the browser.With the help of JS Web worker API in HTML 5 allows JavaScript to run in the browser.
+Does not support running JavaScript in the browser.With the Web Worker API, JavaScript can run in the browser.

 20. What is the purpose of the <img> tag in HTML?